DEFINITION 3

-1. Definition in the categorization process
+1. Definition in the process of categorization

-2. Argumentation exploiting a definition
+2. Argumentation on the basis of a definition

-1. An argument: a statement of the form “I is a D”: I is an individual (identified, categorized, perceived, named… as) “a D”.
+- An argument: a statement of the form “I is a D”: I is an individual (identified, categorized, perceived, named… as) “a D”.

 Using the definition allows inferences of the following type, S. Common Place.

-— “Harry is a British citizen”: this claim expresses a categorization of the person Harry, derived from the information that he was born in Bermuda, S. Layout.
-The categorization (“— is a British Citizen”) corresponds to a local modeling of the person “as-a-British-citizen”, which makes it accessible to the inferential definitional machine.
-Armed with this information, we can draw from the knowledge stock that defines “what it is to be an Englishman”, and conclude, according to the needs of the moment, that:
+— “Harry is a British citizen”: this claim expresses a categorization of the person Harry, derived from the information that he was born in Bermuda, see Layout.
+The categorization (“— is a British citizen”) corresponds to a local modeling of the person “as a British citizen”, which makes it accessible to the inferential definition machine.
+Armed with this information, we can draw from the body of knowledge that defines “what it is to be an Englishman”, and conclude, according to the needs of the moment, that:

 He takes tea at five